-Income tax expense in the first quarter of 2007 was \$8.9 million on a loss before tax of \$25.4 million compared to an income tax expense of \$10.7 million in the same period in 2006 on a loss before tax of \$6.7 million.
-The effective tax rate for the first quarter of 2007 reflects the tax expense in jurisdictions with current taxes payable and a deferred tax expense on unrealized foreign exchange gains in Canada.
+Income tax recovery in the second quarter of 2007 was \$24.8 million on earnings before tax of \$0.1 million compared to an income tax expense of \$3.2 million in the same period in 2006 on a loss before tax of \$27.1 million.
+Income tax recovery for the first half of 2007 was \$15.9 million on a loss before tax of \$25.3 million compared to an income tax expense of \$13.9 million in the same period in 2006 on a loss before tax of \$33.8 million.
+The effective tax rate for the second quarter and first half of 2007 reflects the tax expense in jurisdictions with current taxes payable and a deferred tax recovery related to the tax benefit of previous years' write-down of restructured Canadian operations, offset partially by a deferred tax expense on unrealized foreign exchange gains in Canada.